kevinjcai/sawyer_putt_putt/README.md

 # MOVE IT Lab 5 Stuff
  - rosrun intera_interface joint_trajectory_action_server.py
  - roslaunch sawyer_moveit_config sawyer_moveit.launch electric_gripper:=true
+ - START WITH
- - START WITH roslaunch intera_examples sawyer_tuck.launch to get position going
+    - roslaunch intera_examples sawyer_tuck.launch
  - always attatch putter with the flat part of the putter facing the same way as the camera, use holes 1 and 3 (further from camera)